Pinpoint tests of the instrument cluster

 Repair the electrical circuit.
 Check the correct operation of the system.

-PINPOINT TEST H: BRAKE WARNING LIGHT DOES NOT WORK
+PINPOINT TEST H: BRAKE SYSTEM WARNING LAMP DOES NOT WORK

 STATES